McRaeAlex/McRaeAlex.github.io/_posts/2019-10-30-Traits-vs-Interfaces.md

 }

 trait FromJson {
-    fn from_json(node: JsonNode) -> Self;
+    fn from_json(node: JsonNode) -> Self; // Here we restrict the implementor to only be able to return itself }
-}
 ```

 This is how I imagine it should work in C#.
 Self refers to the implementor of the trait and the function is static.
-This brings me to the 2 big differences between traits and interfaces for this example.

-1. interfaces describe instances and cannot describe static methods
-2. interfaces know nothing of their implementor
+I find this code must for readable and makes it clear to the reader what is happening.

 To me these are flaws in the interface system which require work arounds.
-I prefer the Rust trait system because for cases like these its just easier to read.
+Due to these workarounds I find the Rust code both easier to read and more intuitive.

+Although this is not a complete list of the differences between traits and interfaces I hope this makes it at least partially more clear!